radar/rboard/README.markdown

   4. How?

-    To install it, type `rake install` and this should do all the magic for you.
+    To install it, go through the integrated installer inside the application itself.
+(Found at /install)

   5. When (is it stable)?

-    The `master` branch is usually kept in a stable manner whilst I tinker in my own personal branch, usually called `radar`.
+    The `master` branch is usually kept in a stable manner.
+I try to anyway.
+No guarantees about that.

   6. OMG it is broken -- why!?!?